Read next

 It’s no secret that England is in the midst of a devastating housing crisis and there are many factors contributing to this situation:

-In fact, research shows that opening up as little as 2% of Green Belt land for development could help deliver between 1.7 and 2.1 million new homes, which would go a long way to providing the affordable housing England so desperately needs.
+Of course, another critical piece of the puzzle is a lack of available land for development.
+Research shows that opening up as little as 2% of Green Belt land for development could help deliver between 1.7 and 2.1 million new homes, which would go a long way to providing the affordable housing England so desperately needs.

 The preference for building on brownfield land is tied to the assumption that because it’s been built on before, it now holds little to no biodiversity and should therefore be made use of - this isn’t always true however and many brownfield sites actually offer vast amounts of biodiversity.